top of page

 LPD-6

 The USS Duluth (LPD-6) was an Austin-class amphibious transport dock that served in the U.S. Navy from 1966 to 2005.
-Designed to support amphibious operations, the Duluth transported Marines, equipment, and landing craft for missions around the world.
-It played a role in military engagements, peacekeeping operations, and humanitarian missions.
-Like many ships built in the mid-20th century, the USS Duluth contained asbestos in insulation and engine components, putting veterans at risk of exposure.
+Named after Duluth, Minnesota, the ship was built to support amphibious warfare, transporting Marines, equipment, and landing craft to shorelines around the globe.
+Duluth participated in numerous key missions including Vietnam War evacuations, peacekeeping operations, and humanitarian relief, notably aiding in rescue efforts after the 2004 Indian Ocean tsunami.

 USS Enterprise